sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 It is now possible to export your geometry from inside Mari to an OBJ File.
 Export Geometry will always export the unsubdivided stage (level 0) in case you have OpenSubD applied.

+When launched via the 'Object' Menu you are able to select what geometry to export.
+When launched via the right mouse click menu in the object palette, the selected geometry will be exported.

 ######Subdivision / Set all to Highest + Set all to Lowest

 A new submenu was added to the Object menu and right click object dropdown to toggle all objects in your scene